ministryofjustice/hmpps-alerts-api/architectural_design_record/001-person-level-association.md

 ## Addendum

-The recommended approach to flatten the data in the data model was confirmed by @RichardAdams and @AliceNoakes on 2024-04-02.
+The recommended approach to flatten the data in the data model was confirmed by @Richard Adams and @Alice Noakes on 2024-04-02.

 This approach is `Take the most recent state of an alert`